-• For producers, market operators, and animal health officials to recognize ear tags as "Official," the official ear tag shield must be visible on the animal after it is tagged.

-- For PIN ear tags for slaughter swine: The official ear tag shield must be a minimum of 33 percent larger than the PIN print size (see Printing Standards and Description for Swine PIN tags, below).
-The shield must be at least 0.33 inches (8 mm) high and wide. - o For all other ear tags: The official ear tag shield must be visibly imprinted on the surface of the tag at a minimum height of 5 mm (0.2 inches) and must be visibly imprinted on both parts of a two-part tag, and on the back portion of the tag (outside the ear) for a one-piece tag. - o For a copy of the official shield please contact traceability@usda.gov. - To emphasize the need to maintain this identification for the life of the animal, the text, "UNLAWFUL TO REMOVE" must be clearly visible on the tag.
-The text must be imprinted: - o For small button tags: On the back piece of the tag (outside of ear). - For panel tags: On the back piece (outside of ear) but may also be printed on the front piece (inside of ear).
-The text must be imprinted on the tag at a minimum height of 3 mm (0.12 inches). - o For one-piece tags: On the back portion of the tag (outside of the ear). - o For PIN ear tags for slaughter swine: On the back piece (outside of ear) but may also be imprinted on the front piece (inside of ear). - For sheep and goat tags, please refer to scrapie program standards for printing standards and descriptions.
+- For producers, market operators, and animal health officials to recognize ear tags as "Official," the official ear tag shield must be visible on the animal after it is tagged. - For PIN ear tags for slaughter swine: The official ear tag shield must be a minimum of 33 percent larger than the PIN print size (see Printing Standards and Description for Swine PIN tags, below).
+The shield must be at least 0.33 inches (8 mm) high and wide. - For all other ear tags: The official ear tag shield must be must be visibly imprinted on the surface of the tag at a minimum height of 5 mm (0.2 inches) and must be visibly imprinted on both parts of a two-part tag, and on the back portion of the tag (outside the ear) for a one-piece tag. - For a copy of the official shield please contact traceability@usda.gov. - To emphasize the need to maintain this identification for the life of the animal, the text, "UNLAWFUL TO REMOVE" must be clearly visible on the tag.
+The text must be imprinted: - For small button tags: On the back piece of the tag (outside of ear). - For panel tags: On the back piece (outside of ear), but may also be printed on the front piece (inside of ear).
+The text must be imprinted on the tag at a minimum height of 3 mm (0.12 inches). - For one-piece tags: On the back portion of the tag (outside of the ear). - For PIN ear tags for slaughter swine: On the back piece (outside of ear), but may also be imprinted on the front piece (inside of ear). - For sheep and goats "UNLAWFUL TO REMOVE is not required on very small tags.